 Understanding the province and ownership of the watch is important.
 Many vintage watches will have a certificate of authenticity, although this may not always be the case.
-Any paperwork relating to the watch can offer the reassurance of the watch’s history and not only helps you but will ensure that the watch holds its value.
+Any paperwork relating to the watch can offer reassurance of the watch’s history, and not only helps you identify it as genuine, but will ensure that the watch holds its value.

 Knowledge about the seller